94rain/portfolio/data/blog/topics.md

 ## Career interests

-My interests broadly lie in the field of Systems and networking.

-{/* Recently I have been working on IoT virtualization, supervised by [Prof. Matthew Caesar](https://caesar.web.engr.illinois.edu/). */}
+My interests broadly lie in the field of Systems and networking, Software Engineering and Programming languages.
+Recently I have been working on IoT virtualization, supervised by [Prof. Matthew Caesar](https://caesar.web.engr.illinois.edu/).

-I am passionate about building building blocks for software system and programming programs that program other programs. {/* And I plan to work in the field of computer systems and networking. */}
+I am passionate about building building blocks for software system and programming programs that program other programs.
+And I plan to work in the field of computer systems and networking.

 ## Involvement